No Results Found

 • Decrease (credit) Cash.
 Since we have to pay it out, the cash on hand also goes down.

-There is no net effect on your company’s value, and as we look back, we can see that most of the impacts on value and profitability happen early.
+There is no net effect on your company’s value or profitability, and as we look back, we can see that most of the impacts on value and profitability happen early.
 After royalties, but before other expenses, the transaction in our example has grossed $90,000 in profit and increased the value of the company by the same $90,000.
 We can also now easily see our reserve balance, and the level of pre-paid royalties – which is negative here because we did not include the creation of the initial advance.

 New call-to-action